 - The presence of additional weight, such as a winch, heavy-duty bumpers, storage boxes, extra fuel capacity, etc., reduces lift height.

-- On vehicles equipped with Independent Front Suspension, the use of exceptionally wide tires and wheels exerts additional leverage on the vehicle's springs.
+- On vehicles equipped with Independent Front Suspension, the use of exceptionally wide tires and wheels exerts additional leverage on the vehicle’s springs.
 This leverage results in a slight amount of ride height loss.
-With torsion bar-equipped vehicles, the available torsion bar adjustment may not be adequate to offset this leverage, and new heavier rated bars may be required.
+With torsion bar-equipped vehicles, the available torsion bar adjustment may not be adequate to offset this leverage, and now heavier rated bars may be required.
 For other suspension types (TTB, strut), Superlift offers products that will restore this lost height.